hepplerj/jasonheppler.org/README.md

 Gulp tasks inspired by [Made Mistakes](https://github.com/mmistakes/made-mistakes-jekyll).

+### `gulp deploy`

+When development is done and the site has been built with either `gulp --prod` or `gulp build --prod` you can deploy with rsync.
+Sitemap is submitted to Google and Bing.

 # Licensing

 All the content (files and folders in `_posts`) along with the HTML files and